INSURED IN THE AGRICULTURAL SOCIAL INSURANCE FUND (KRUS)

 - you do not have a fixed right to old-age or disabilty pension or to social insurance benefits,

-- conducting economic activity, you can remain in KRUS provided that the amount of the income tax due for the previous tax year on revenues from your economic activity does not exceed a specified limit.
-This amount is revised annually and is published in the form of an announcement of the Minister of Agriculture, published in the Official Gazette of the Republic of Poland "Monitor Polski" (here for 2015).
-The annual limit of income tax payable from revenues from non-agricultural economic activity for the year 2015 was PLN 3204.
+- the amount of the income tax due for the previous tax year on revenues from your economic activity does not exceed a specified limit.
+This amount is revised annually and is published in the form of an announcement of the Minister of Agriculture, published in the Official Gazette of the Republic of Poland "Monitor Polski".

 Important!
-As a start of non-agricultural economic activity shall also be considered:
+According to KRUS regulations, as a start of non-agricultural economic activity shall also be considered:

-- resuming performance of non-agricultural economic activity, the pursuit of which was temporarily suspended;
+- resumption of performance of non-agricultural economic activity, the pursuit of which was temporarily suspended;

 - amendment of the type or object of the activity in accordance with the Polish Classification of Activities (PKD) (go to PKD search engine)

-- By 31 May of each calendar year, the farmer/household member conducting non-agricultural economic activity is required to submit to the relevant unit of KRUS a certificate (issued by the head of the tax office) or a declaration that the amount of income tax due on revenues from non-agricultural economic activity for the previous tax year has not exceeded the annual threshold limit,
+Remember that by 31 May of each calendar year, the farmer or household member conducting non-agricultural economic activity is required to submit to the relevant unit of KRUS a certificate of the head of the tax office or a declaration that the amount of income tax due on revenues from non-agricultural economic activity for the previous tax year has not exceeded the annual limit,

-NOTE - you cannot remain insured in KRUS if:
+When can you remain insured in KRUS and when you cannot remain insured in KRUS

-- you are member of commercial partnerships ( such as registered partnership, limited partnership, professional partnership and single-person limited liability company);
+- you become a member of commercial partnerships ( such as registered partnership, limited partnership, professional partnership and single-person limited liability company);

 As you have already found out, the right to remain in KRUS have persons who will cooperate in carrying out activity as a person cooperating with an entrepreneur.
 A person cooperating with those conducting non-agricultural activities shall be considered: